Call for Submissions - 'EJLS New Voices Prize'

 Since the winter issue 2014/15, the European Journal of Legal Studies (EJLS) features a new section entitled ‘New Voices’.
 Its objective is to promote young talented scholars by giving them the opportunity to put forward an original argument in an appealing way.
 To further enhance the European Journal of Legal Studies’ and the EUI Law Department’s commitment to young innovative legal scholarship,our Journal will in the future reward the authors of the best ‘New Voices’ essay of each academic year with the ‘EJLS New Voices Prize’.

 For the current academic year 2016/17, all New Voices submissions that have been accepted for publication will be submitted to a jury composed by four professors of the EUI Law Department being part of the Journal’s Advisory Board.
 The jury will select the best ‘New Voices’ essay out of all the ‘New Voices’ published during the academic year.
-The author of this essay will be announced as winner of the ‘EJLS New Voices Prize’ on our website http://ejls.eu/ and will receive a cash price of 500 EUR.
+The author of this essay will be announced as winner of the ‘EJLS New Voices Prize’ on our website http://ejls.eu/ and will receive a cash prize of 500 EUR.

 Pieces submitted should challenge a particular mainstream claim, idea or statement.
 This may be anything from an argument prevalent in the literature, to a traditional way of thinking, to current regulatory proposals or recent court decisions.
 Clarity is paramount: authors should state precisely what they disagree with and the reasons for which they do so.
 Originality is likewise important: contributions should aim at surprising the reader by making them re-think well-established beliefs or assumptions.
 A topical issue paired with a critical approach should be the basis of each piece.